sdaps/website/pages/Documentation/Tutorial.rst

 The file ``annotated_questionnaire.pdf`` is created.
 Might be a bit ugly, but one can easily check that everything is good.

-|/!/| This command requires the GObject Introspection binding information for poppler to be installed.
+.. attention:: This command requires the GObject Introspection binding information for poppler to be installed.

 Reorder
 ~~~~~~~